diarmidmackenzie/aframe-components/components/ball-blaster/README.md

 | blasterColor | The color of the blaster                                     | #333 (dark grey) |
 | debug        | Enables detailed console logging of ball speed and position, useful for debugging issues | false            |

- The component automatically detects any supported physics system configured on the scene, and applies appropriate physics configuration.
+ The components automatically detects any supported physics system configured on the scene, and applies appropriate physics configuration.

 When PhysX is used, Continuous Collision Detection is configured (this is unsupported in Cannon and Ammo).